-3) Charger Status LED - The Phase Three Charger is equipped with a charger status L.E.D. which signals each of the three normal operational stages and which also, in combination with an audible tone indicator, provides warning and diagnostics of abnormal conditions which result in charger shutdown (SHUTDOWN MODE).
-Note: If the Status Indicator L.E.D. is not lit, this probably indicates loss of A.C. power (check A.C. input).
+The Phase Three Charger is equipped with an L.E.D. (located to the left of the output ammeter) which signals each of the three normal operational stages (described in detail above), and which also, in combination with an audible tone indicator, provides warning and diagnostics of abnormal conditions which result in charger shutdown (described below).
+Note: If the Status Indicator L.E.D. is not lit, this probably indicates either disconnection from A.C. power (check A.C. input) or thermal cycling (see Note in item 1, below).

-NORMAL MODE
+NORMAL OPERATING MODE

-The three indications in the Operating Mode are as follows: Glowing Yellow\, Glowing Green and Blinking Green.
+The three indications in the Normal Operating Mode are as follows: Glowing Yellow, Glowing Green and Blinking Green.
 These correspond respectively with the Bulk, Absorption and Float charger stages, which are fully described in the previous section, A) Three Stage Charge Regimen.